Last updated: November 2, 2023

 Many of the platform tools have completed security assessments.
 These include:

-1Password (SoAR complete, Cloud security schedule review complete) - not to be used corporately due to no background checks for staff/contractors
+- 1Password (SoAR complete, Cloud security schedule review complete) - was previously discouraged corporately due to no background checks for staff/contractors, but this has since changed.
+Further review required to support use.

 Mautic has been implemented to allow for subscription based communications for the DevOps community.

-Cluster roles are managed either in private GitHub repositories (in the bcgov-c org) or through direct role bindings within a namespace.
-We are investigating third party tools to help improve the user management experience.
+Cluster roles are managed either in private GitHub repositories in the bcgov-c org or through direct role bindings within a namespace.

-The Platform Services team maintains an Access Control Policy for all platform tools.
+The Platform Services team maintains an Access Control Policy for all platform tools and they can be found in the internal resources section.
+To access it select Login with Keycloak.

 Network policies help the platform and project teams to better control communications between components.
-While KNPs only apply as INGRESS rules (not egress), they help to improve our overall security posture.
+While KNPs only apply as ingress rules (not egress), they help to improve our overall security posture.
 KNPs only apply to on-cluster communications (i.e. between pods in a namespace, or between namespaces).
-For off-cluster communications, hosting is investigating a VMWare tool called NSX-T. NSX-T governs network policies for our Emerald cluster.

 In order to reduce effort in implementing secure tools into a build pipeline, we have developed pipeline templates that include components for build, aas well as static and dynamic vulnerability scanning.